Oh l'amour

 In 2003, the song was remixed and released as a single again to promote the greatest hits package Hits!
 The Very Best of Erasure.
 In its remixed form, the song became a UK Top 20 hit, peaking at number 13 in autumn 2003.
-The original artwork of the "Oh L'amour" single featured illustrations from The Railway Series of characters Percy and Rheneas.
+The original artwork of the "Oh l'amour" single featured illustrations from The Railway Series of characters Percy, Rheneas, Agnes, Ruth, Jemima, Lucy, and Beatrice.
 As permission had not been given, this cover was withdrawn and replaced with a plain black cover with only the title and band name.

 Critical reception

-Ned Raggett from AllMusic commented, "A lovely a cappella opening and instantly catchy hook, not to mention sprightly performances from Clarke and Bell both (the latter wisely undersings rather than pushing the flamboyance, letting loose more on the chorus), ensured its classic status."
-He also called it "brilliant", noting "the soothing jump" of the song.
-Chris Gerard from Metro Weekly described it as "the first truly great Erasure single", adding it as "an infectious dance/pop classic".
-Darren Lee from The Quietus noted "the effete hormonal cravings" of the song, stating that it is one of "the most gloriously effervescent pop anthems ever recorded."
+Ned Raggett from AllMusic wrote, "A lovely a cappella opening and instantly catchy hook, not to mention sprightly performances from Clarke and Bell both (the latter wisely undersings rather than pushing the flamboyance, letting loose more on the chorus), ensured its classic status."
+He also called it "brilliant", noting the "soothing jump" of the song.